SystemSpace/Compendium/compendium.rst

 Is the original user who created SYNAPSE still around?
   Sadly, no. But it was taken over by someone else.

+Who is the most powerful leader of Systemspace?
+  It's hard to say, really - there's the leader of RISEN, but the Key is really the one upholding everything so eh.

 Aspects of the TSUKI Project
 ----------------------------